-It was somewhere March-April 2009 when I decided to quit my day-to-day job and become a professional blogger.
-After 5 years (2014) I’m not only happy but I consider that as one of the best decision of my life.
-Becoming a professional blogger was not something I ever thought of, but somehow circumstances and situation favoured me enough and I was brave enough to take that big decision.
+It was somewhere in March-April 2009 when I decided to quit my daily job and become a professional blogger.
+After 5 years (2014) I’m not only happy but I consider it as one of the best decision of my life.
+Becoming a professional blogger was not something I ever thought of, but somehow circumstances and situations favored me enough and I was brave enough to take that big decision.
 If you want to read my journey to pro-blogging, here are two stories which will give you complete background of my blogging journey:

 - Harsh Agrawal – My blogging journey so far

 - After 1826 days of blogging, all I can say it’s incredible

 This article is a part of Question Answer series.
 If you have any question about Blogging/ WordPress / SEO/ Make money online feel free to drop your questions using contact form.
 Being a professional Blogger is not an easy job and it requires many skills and knowledge to turn your Blogging passion into full time blogging.
 In this article I would answer the most important question by young bloggers and that is : How to become a Professional Blogger and why you should.